robincornett/scriptless-social-sharing/README.md

 # Scriptless Social Sharing

 This plugin adds dead simple social sharing buttons to the end of posts.
-There are no settings, so any changes need to be done using filters.

 ## Installation